RESEARCH

-The backbone of my focus on work stress is research.
-It's a major component of my academic role, and underpins many of the solutions I offer to individuals, and organizations.
+An entire body of research underpins many of the solutions I offer to organizations.
+Below are my own contributions (along with my research colleagues).
 My goal is to be a true scientist-practitioner, operating at the intersection of credible and forward thinking research, and grounded, practical solutions.
-Contact me if you would like to learn more about my research.
+Contact me if you would like to know more about my research.

 Published Articles and Book Chapters